mglush/compiler-construction/README.md

 ~~~

 ## Project 1: Bottom-up Parser Generator
-**Project aspects**:
 - Uses Flex scanner generator to consume input one token at a time and pass it on to the parser.
 - Uses Bison parser to parse the input program, bottom-up.
 - Performs no action during parsing (to be implemented in the next project).

 **New Files Implemented**:
   - lexer.l